-Butler University Libraries contain many different locations and collections.
-They will appear before call numbers in the WorldCat Discovery record.
+Butler University Libraries contain various locations and collections.
+They will appear in front of the call numbers in the WorldCat Discovery record.
 It is important to pay attention to these locations, to make sure you are looking in the right place.
 Here are just a few:

 - Butler Irwin Library